-- Intellectual, imaginative, creative and intuitive capabilities - Investigative, analytical, practical and expressive skills, aesthetic understanding and critical judgment - Independence of mind in developing, refining and communicating their own ideas, their own intentions and their own personal outcomes - Their experience of working with a broad range of media - Knowledge and experience of real-world contexts and, where appropriate, links to the creative industries. - An understanding of the relationship between art, craft and design and an awareness of contemporary and contextual study
+- Intellectual, imaginative, creative and intuitive capabilities. - Investigative, analytical, practical and expressive skills, aesthetic understanding and critical judgment. - Independence of mind in developing, refining and communicating their own ideas, their own intentions and their own personal outcomes. - Their experience of working with a broad range of media. - Knowledge and experience of real-world contexts and, where appropriate, links to the creative industries. - An understanding of the relationship between art, craft and design and an awareness of contemporary and contextual study.

-It is expected that students will possess enhanced powers of self-discipline and self-motivation, are capable of creating artefacts to a high technical standard and are willing to experiment without fear using a wide variety of media.
+It is expected that students will possess excellent powers of self-discipline and self-motivation, aim to be capable of creating work to their highest possible technical standard and are willing to confidently experiment, without fear of failure.

-The Personal Investigation Component in both AS and A Level allows students opportunities to generate and develop ideas, research primary and contextual sources, record practical and written observations, experiment with media processes, and refine ideas towards producing resolved outcomes.
-Supporting studies and practical work will comprise a portfolio of development work and outcomes based on themes and ideas developed from personal starting points.
+The Personal Investigation Component (Coursework) allows students opportunities to generate and develop ideas, research primary and contextual sources, record practical and written observations, experiment with media processes, and refine ideas towards producing resolved outcomes.
+Supporting studies and practical work will comprise a portfolio of development work and outcomes based on ideas developed from personal starting points.

-At A Level a Personal Study will be evidenced through critical written communication showing contextual research and understanding in a minimum 1000 words of continuous prose.
+A Personal Study (Essay) will be evidenced through critical written communication showing contextual research and understanding in a minimum 1000 words of continuous prose.

-The Externally Set Assignments for both AS and A Level incorporate two major elements: preparatory studies and 10 hour (AS) and 15 hour (A Level) period of sustained focus.
+The Externally Set Assignments (Exam) for A Level incorporate two major elements: preparatory studies and a 15 hour period of sustained focus.
+The title of which is received in the January of Year 13.

-If you wish to continue studying Art & Design beyond "A" Level the next stage involves applying for a one year Foundation course which is designed to prepare you for entry to degree-level art and design programmes at University.
+If you wish to continue studying Art & Design beyond A Level the next stage could involve applying for a one year Foundation course, which is designed to prepare you for entry to degree-level art and design programmes at University, or to immediately apply to degree course at a University or Art College.